Reviewed by Daniel Mirkovic

 Some important things to look for when reviewing your policy are:

 Most insurance companies can add earthquake coverage to your policy for an extra charge.
 Earthquakes can occur almost anywhere, not just in Vancouver, so it’s an important coverage to have.
 At Square One, we automatically include earthquake coverage in some of our policies.

 Traditional insurance companies usually include some form of water damage protection.
 However, it can be quite limited, and often excludes water backup, which can sometimes be added for an extra charge.
 Square One automatically includes protection against most types of water damage in all of our policies.

-Until recently, coverage for inland flood damage was virtually impossible to purchase from home insurance providers in Canada.
-Insurance providers like Square One have decided to change that; we’re proud to offer inland flood protection to 94% of our customers, many of whom already have this coverage automatically added.
+Until a few years ago, most Canadian home insurance providers didn’t offer inland flood damage coverage.
+Insurance providers like Square One decided to change that; we’re proud to automatically include inland flood protection for 94% of our customers.
 Inland flood insurance covers losses caused by water that enters or damages your building over land, such as water from overflowing rivers and streams, or heavy rain; without this coverage on your policy, you will likely be on your own for losses of this nature.
 Ask your home insurance provider if your policy includes this coverage, and how to purchase inland flood coverage if it’s currently missing.

 Traditional insurance policies provide a specified amount of coverage for certain specialty items, whether you own any or not.
 These items include sporting equipment, bicycles, computers, cell phones, jewellery, silverware, and collectible items.
 At Square One, you can insure only the specialty items you want, for the amounts of coverage you want.